genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 sidebar_position: 9

 ---
-At this stage, we have:
+At this stage, you have a working server with

- a Ref_data_app  (with all its tables) and the schema can be imported into trading_app.

-Trading_app exists and it contains the schema for TRADE table + event handlers, data servers and req-reps.
+a Ref_data_app and a Trading_app.
+The Trading_app has a consolidator to calculate the positions, event handlers to control changes to the database and data server and request servers to publish the data to the front end.

+Now you want to premission users so that everyone has access to the correct parts of the system.

 ## The objective

 The objective is to use dynamic permissions and permission codes so that specific users have access to specific parts of the application – both functions and data..

-We can display the configuration of both in our req/rep, dataserver and eventhandler.
+We can display the configuration of both in our request server, data server and event handler.

+Generic permissions

-We can enable the COUNTERPARTY table and COUNTERPARTY_ID field as part of the generic permissions system.
+First, enable the COUNTERPARTY table and COUNTERPARTY_ID field as part of the generic permissions system.

 You can read more about it here : [https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model](https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model "https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model")

-Starting with the server, make sure that  have two USER and USER_ATTRIBUTES records setup: JohnDoe and JaneDoe.
+Starting with the server, make sure that you have two USER and USER_ATTRIBUTES records setup: JohnDoe and JaneDoe.

      (I have already set them up in dev-trading1 and can be found in \~/testData folder).

 Set two new key values in **site-specific/cfg/genesis-system-definition.kts** as described in the docs above:

     item(name = "ADMIN_PERMISSION_ENTITY_TABLE", value = "COUNTERPARTY")

     item(name = "ADMIN_PERMISSION_ENTITY_FIELD", value = "COUNTERPARTY_ID")

 Take note of auth-permissions.auto.xml in generated/cfg before running install